|Elliott Sound Products||Audio Designs With Opamps|

 This is a topic worthy of an article by itself, and having done many tests with just such a circuit a new article covering bootstrapping will be produced shortly.

 This circuit has to be one of the all-time classics.
-Although it can also be done with a single transistor, the performance of the opamp version is so much better that the alternative is not really worth considering.
+Although it can also be done with a single transistor (including JFET or MOSFET), the performance of the opamp version is so much better that the alternative is not really worth considering.

 Inductors have always been a problem in electronics, as they are by nature relatively large, and being made from a coil of wire, tend to pick up mains hum as well as other noise in the electromagnetic spectrum.
 The idea of simulating an inductor using an opamp has been about for a long time.
-The inventor was apparently a Dutchman named Bernard Tellegen, see Wikipedia for more info.
+The inventor was a Dutch engineer named Bernard Tellegen, to whom we all owe a great debt because it's such a useful circuit.
+See Wikipedia for more info.

 Figure 7 - Simulated Inductor

-The circuit is so much smaller than a real inductor (at least for the larger values), and does not suffer from noise pickup.
+The circuit is much smaller than a real inductor (at least for the larger values), and does not suffer from noise pickup.
 It does have a limited Q (quality factor), but it is rare that very high Q circuits are needed in audio, so this is not really a problem.
 It is also variable over a moderately wide range, something that is very difficult with the wire wound genuine article.
-So, how does it work?
+R2 in parallel with the inductor 'circuit' is rarely shown in 'equivalence' diagrams, but if you want an accurate representation it must be included.
+The simulated and real inductors perform identically once the parallel resistance is included.

 The idea is very simple, but operation is less easy to understand.
 Essentially the circuit uses a capacitor, and 'reverses' its operation, thus making an 'inductor'.
 The essential character of an inductor is that it resists any change in its current, so if a DC voltage is applied to an inductance, the current will rise slowly, and the voltage will fall until the internal resistance becomes significant.